3loi/NaturalVoices/README.md

 ### Downloading the meta-data

-The meta-data contains the output of running Faster-Whisper, PyAnnote (Diarization + Voice Activity Detection).
+The meta-data contains the output of running Faster-Whisper, PyAnnote (Diarization + Voice Activity Detection + Speaker Overlap).

 To download the meta-data run the following command:
   ```